 The revisions are going to be grounded in three basic areas:

 Straightforward quality-of-writing issues.
 So You Want to Be a Wizard was only my second book, after all, and I was still feeling my way along, especially as regards writing for younger readers – it was the first time I’d done that.
 But now I’m past my fiftieth novel, and believe me, from my present point of view the book really needs polishing.
 Nothing very violent – its bones are sound.
 But there are places where more clarity in description is needed, and there are assorted other editing issues that, handled all together, will make this a smoother, more effortless read, generally a better book but specifically a more suitable book as the springboard of a series.
-I may also add some material (and to the others as well, again as required for purposes of clarity).
+I also intend to add some material (and to the others as well, again as required for purposes of clarity).

 Background stuff, including technology, lifestyle, and other modernization issues: This is, of course, a balancing act.
 Hanging in front of me all through this project has been, and will be, the writer’s version of the Primum non nocere principle: DON’T FIX WHAT’S NOT BROKEN.
 So trust me not to inject tech where it’s not needed, or just for the sake of the change.
 In fact, in the case of SYWTBAW, previous readers may wonder whether I’ve changed enough stuff — and maybe that will be a sign that I’ve gotten it right.
 Deep Wizardry will show the updating a little more clearly, and High Wizardry probably most clearly of the four.
 But at no point do I intend to let it become intrusive.
 The whole point is for the new material to blend in, not stand out.